Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/hosts/README.md

 host itself.
 If you can use this address to ssh into your host you are good to go.

-The field "services" contains a dictionry of services, that need special treatment for backing up their data.
+The field "services" contains a dictionary of services, that need special treatment for backing up their data.
 Mainly it would be databases.
-Currently supported services are: "mysql"
+Currently supported services are: "mysql".

 The field "directories" contains a list of directory paths on the host.
 Each directory will be backed up recursively, not following symbolic links.